Schiehallion: Modern cultural references

 The Schiehallion oilfield in the North Atlantic is named after the mountain.
 One of the major oilfields on Scotland's continental shelf, it is operated by BP and situated approximately 175 km west of the Shetland Mainland.

 Schiehallion was the setting for much of book two of Grant Morrison's comic series Zenith, and also the electro-magnetic prison for the Chimera creature which would play a major part in subsequent books.

 The Harviestoun Brewery produce a cask-conditioned lager called Schiehallion.

 A Scottish country dance ("Schiehallion") and figure, the Schiehallion Reel, are both named after the mountain.

 The song "Schiehallion" was featured on the 1994 album Time For A New Day by the independent band King Rizla.

 Pipe Major Donald Shaw Ramsay composed a 3/4 march entitled "Schiehallion".

-The England-based band "Schiehallion Pipes and Drums" (named for the Munro) led by Drum Major Jim (Jaimie) Gibb, has adopted the march as their signature tune.
+The England-based band "Schiehallion Pipes and Drums" (named for the Munro) has adopted the march as their signature tune.
 It is the lead-in tune on their album Hail!
 Schiehallion.

 The Anglo-Cypriot power metal band Gloryhammer mentions Schiehallion in the song "The Fires of Ancient Cosmic Destiny" on the album Legends from Beyond the Galactic Terrorvortex and refers to the popular misconception that mountain is a volcano.